Sequestration

 - Assistance from experts: If this is the most suitable solution for you, the PayPlan team will provide you with their expert knowledge and provide you with the details of companies that can set this up for you.

-- No pressures of debt: Your unsecured debts, not including statutory exceptions, will be bound in your sequestration.
+- No pressures of debt: Your unsecured debts will be bound in your sequestration.
+This doesn’t include statutory exceptions such as court fines, student loans and child maintenance arrears.

 - New start: This solution helps thousands of people manage their unpaid debts and gives them an instant relief from the stresses of financial downfalls.